Mangee80/Pro-Manage/README.md

 **Mani Pratap Singh**

 - GitHub: [@Mangee80](https://github.com/Mangee80)
-- LinkedIn: [Your LinkedIn Profile]

-## 🙏 Acknowledgments

-- React team for the amazing framework
-- MongoDB for the database solution
-- Vercel for hosting services
-- All open-source contributors

 ---

 ⭐ If you like this project, please give it a star on GitHub!